ctvb/readme/Readme.md

   ---
   ## puropse
-  The purpose of this project is to make making a logo a quick, easy, and free proccess for whoever may need a logo.
+  The purpose of this project is to make creating readme documents an easy process that insures all the desired information is entered into the document
   ## learn
-  I learned about back-end development and the importance of have the correct inquierer
+  I learned about making questions and making a writeToFile function
   ## stack
   JavaScript
-  ## license

   ## challenges
-  The challenges I faced for this were general difficulty with understanding back-end development
+  Typos and general misunderstanding of back-end
   ## credits
-  Irina Kudosova and Bryan Swarthout
+  Irina Kudosova

-  ## Link to Screencapture
-  www_screencapture_com_2023-4-4_13_07.webm